DLR-RM/BlenderProc/CONTRIBUTING.md

        "param_c", "Used for this.
 Contains that."
        "param_c/param_d", "Used for this/means this.
 Type: type."
        "param_c/param_e", "Used for that/means that.
 Type: type.
 Optional.
-Devault value: value.
+Default value: value.
 Range: [min, max]."
     """
 ```